-USDA Export Credit Guarantee Program (GSM-102)
+USDA EXPORT CREDIT GUARANTEE PROGRAM (GSM-102)

-18. Support international assistance and export promotion programs to those countries that need assistance in purchasing U.S. cotton, especially during periods of available surplus, recognizing that such programs are instrumental in maintaining uninterrupted shipments of U.S. cotton to export customers, and further urge that USDA-Foreign Agricultural Service simplify documentation procedures and requirements and to keep costs reasonable for buyers, and to maintain current tenure levels;
+18. Support international assistance and export promotion programs to those countries that need assistance in purchasing U.S. cotton, especially during periods of available surplus, recognizing that such programs are instrumental in maintaining uninterrupted shipments of U.S. cotton to export customers;

-19. Urge USDA to increase funding for the GSM-102 program to a level of \$5 billion or greater and expand the availability of the program to a broader network of financial institutions and eligible markets;
+19. Urge the USDA to increase funding for the GSM-102 program and expand the availability of the program to a broader network of financial institutions and eligible markets; further, encourage banks to utilize this program;